 Singapore’s skyline is a product of its rapid modernisation – a beautiful, ever-changing landscape that moves and shifts as the country carves out its future.
 For the best views of this Asian megacity, head to these key spots.

 This iconic 8.6-meter-tall statue takes you back to Singapore’s humble beginnings as a fishing village with a stark visual contrast to narrate the city’s gradual growth into a vibrant, economically important metropolis.
-There are two archetypical shots you can take at Merlion Park
+There are two archetypical photo shots you can take at Merlion Park

-Looking for the classic postcard shot?
+Looking for the classic postcard view of Singapore?
 Just head down to Esplanade – Theatres of the Bay and walk along its idyllic waterfront.
 Within minutes, you will find an unobstructed view of Raffles Place with the historic Fullerton Hotel taking center stage.
 Don’t forget to stay around until 8 pm.
 The Esplanade waterfront provides a handsome reflection of the trail of lights painting the Singapore night skyline.

-Marina Bay Sands SkyPark
+Marina Bay Sands Skypark

-Bay East Garden
+Gardens by The Bay East

 The problem with most vantage points is that they are either inside the Downtown Core or part of an iconic landmark.
 Rarely will you ever be able to snap the Marina Bay Sands, the Singapore Flyer, the ArtScience Museum and the CBD skyscrapers in one harmonious photo.
 From Gardens by the Bay

 The Pinnacle @ Duxton Skybridge

-Skyscrapers are awesome, but they represent only a small portion of the full picture.
+Skyscrapers are awesome, but they represent only a small portion of the full picture of Singapore’s views.
 As the world’s tallest public housing, the Pinnacle @ Duxton’s 50th-story viewing deck provides a glimpse to the cultural precinct of Chinatown